 When reticulated foam is compressed, the material takes on a new set of properties ideal for other applications requiring high void volumes, uniform porosity, non-directional characteristics, exceptional breathability and uniform texture.
 Reticulated foam is often compressed and used for creating ink rollers, blood filters, and other products requiring wicking properties.

 Reticulated polyether urethane foams were developed for increased hydrostatic stability.
 Polyether foam is a flexible, compressed, open-cell type of polyurethane foam that is smooth in texture.
 Polyether foam is manufactured by mixing polyether polyols with catalysts and a blowing agent, forming a free-rising, foamy froth that solidifies within minutes resulting in a slab stock bun of polyether foam ready for fabrication.
-Polyester foam protective and cushioning properties make it ideal material for packaging applications.
-It has a high viscosity rate, superior solvency qualities and resistant to abrasion and cutting.
+The protective and cushioning properties of polyester foam make it an ideal material for packaging applications.
+It has a high viscosity rate, superior solvency qualities and is resistant to abrasion and cutting.
 It is used widely in the medical, apparel and sports industries.